Skip to Main Content

 https://www.desertsculpture.info/en/portfolio/yasuo-mizui-tribute-to-the-negev/

-This Composite is by Erich Reischkle and the 16 pieces have a combined weight of about 15 tons.
-The title of this work is carved around the corner of one of the pieces.
-In German it reads WIR SIND NOCH KEINE MENSCHEN IM HUMANISTICHEN SINNE.
-This has been translated as "We are not yet human in the spirit of humanity" [Contact, Dec.
-1986]
+This composite sculpture is by Erich Reischkle.
+The sixteen (16) pieces have a combined weight of about fifteen (15) tons.
+The title of this work is carved around the corner of one of the pieces in German and reads WIR SIND NOCH KEINE MENSCHEN IM HUMANISTICHEN SINNE.
+This has been translated as "We are not yet human in the spirit of humanity" (Contact, December 1986).